Email Manager is a SharePoint Framework (SPFx) App that extends the standard SharePoint Online, SharePoint 2019 and Teams functionality for emails.

 Supported applications: SharePoint Online, SharePoint 2019 and Microsoft Teams.

 Supported clients: Windows 10, Windows 11, macOS and iPad

-or request access to our SharePoint Online demo environment
+Request access to our SharePoint Online demo environment

 See all features below

-Users also frequently need to attach a SharePoint document to an email.
+Users also frequently need to attach SharePoint or Teams document(s) to an email.
 This involves downloading of the document, opening a new email in their mail client and then attaching the downloaded document.
-This becomes even more cumbersome when dealing with multiple documents or even a complete folder structure.
+This becomes even more cumbersome when dealing with multiple documents or complete folder structures.

 Email Manager in-depth